-(either OBLIGATION or INCLINATION (a.k.a.
-READINESS/ABILITY)). - To understand the various ways in which modality can be expressed (verbs, adverbs, and other structures) and how these encode subjectivity or objectivity. - 5 To understand the difference between the two ways in which [negative] POLARITY can be expressed - [direct] and [transferred]. - To understand the difference between the [median] VALUE of MODALITY ('will') and the [outer] VALUES (either [high] 'must' or [low] 'may'), by studying how they interact with [transferred] [negative] POLARITY.
+- 1 To understand how modal verbs differ from other verbs in English. - 2 To learn which verbs are "in" (or "on the edge of") the system of modal verbs. - (either obligation or inclination (a.k.a.
+READINESS/ABILITY)). - To understand the various ways in which modality can be expressed (verbs, adverbs, and other structures) and how these encode subjectivity or objectivity. - To understand the difference between the two ways in which [negative] POLARITY can be expressed - [direct] and [transferred]. - To understand the difference between the [median] VALUE of MODALITY ('will') and the [outer] VALUES (either [high] 'must' or [low] 'may'), by studying how they interact with [transferred] [negative] POLARITY.